da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 It is important to understand that the representations are independent of the package.
 They belong directly to the object (TODO repackaging)

-A representation is a model entity of second order so to speak and is not modeled as a java class in its own right.
-Representations are a means of organizing the data within packages.
-When the ContentBroker ingests a SIP, it puts the original data into one representation and puts the data it generates itself into another representation.
-Therefore after repacking as AIP every package contains at least two representations.
-The naming scheme for a representation always looks like this:

-    yyyy_mm_dd+hh_mm+x

-The x always is an a for original user content while x is b for system generated data.

-By alphabetical ordering of representations it is possible to have a quick glance on the objects history.

-But while it seems obvious at first that every package has exactly two representations there are some occasions where you find more than two representations at the same time, either on the file system or in packages itself.
-If the system recognizes a package as a delta to an existing object during ingest.
-When this happens the system possibly needs to regenerate PIPs.
-Since in these cases data from older packages are needed the older packages get loaded from long term archival resources to the WorkArea.
-Then you will find old representations alongside new ones.
-This could look like that: